I created a Google Form, along with a emotional identification chart I illustrated, to use as a daily check-in form with each of my live classes.

 Some students never attended a live class, nor ever made contact in any way.

 Students also were very hesitant to speak aloud on camera.
-Some were comfortable typing in the chat, but not all.
+Hearing 25% speak out loud in live class meetings was the high end of participation, with a slightly higher percentage being comfortable typing in the chat.

 Daily Check-in Form